mousepawmedia/devdocs/network/source/setup_linux/install.rst

     a tech-savvy friend, coworker, or relation to help you, *especially* if you're dual-booting.

-If you're on a Mac, your best option is to install Ubuntu Linux on Parallels.
+If you're on a Mac, you could alternatively install Linux via Parallels, although we've found this doesn't work as well as dual-boot.

 Choosing a Distribution
 --------------------------------